Crew Exploration Vehicle: Artemis program

 The Artemis program is an ongoing crewed spaceflight program carried out predominately by NASA, U.S. commercial spaceflight companies, and international partners such as the European Space Agency (ESA), JAXA, and the Canadian Space Agency (CSA) with the goal of landing "the first woman and the next man" on the Moon, specifically at the lunar south pole region by 2025.
 NASA sees Artemis as the next step towards the long-term goal of establishing a sustainable presence on the Moon.
 The Orion MPCV will be used as the main crew transport and logistics vehicle.
 It will be launched using the Space Launch System Block 1 and later the SLS Block 1B.

-Using the EUS, it will be able to transport crew as well as a logistics module to the Lunar Gateway.
-Once at the Gateway, the crew will embark on the Human Landing System (HLS) to the lunar surface for excursions eventually lasting up to 6 weeks.
+The successful April 2026 Artemis II mission flew four astronauts around the Moon.